nrjais/cmd-line-args-parser/readme.md

                           maximum number of required options that are allowed otherwise an error will be thrown*/
   flags: [],             //all the flags allowed
-  verbose: {}           /*
+  replacer: {}           /*
-                          rules that define verboses so that they can be converted to a flag
+                          rules that define replacers so that they can be converted to a flag
                         */
 }